-If the MySQL database repair tools of the previous section do not fix the problem, then, for a failover configuration, the dbreclone option (section 12.4.2) should normally provide a CMDaemon database that is current.
+If the MySQL database repair tools of the previous section do not fix the problem, then, for a failover configuration, the dbreclone option (section 13.4.2) should normally provide a CMDaemon database that is current.
 The option also clones the Slurm database.
-It does not clone the monitoring database.
+It does not clone the monitoring database by default.
+The cm-clone-monitoring-db.sh helper script that comes with CMDaemon can be used to clone the monitoring database as a one-time event.